zosama455/ECMPro/ENHANCED_UPLOAD_FEATURE.md

   - Handles user input validation

 - **MyFiles.tsx**: Updated to integrate the new dialog
-  - Detects if upload is from a leaf folder (Document Type) or not
+  - Detects if upload is from a leaf folder (Document Type) or regular department folder
-  - Shows EnhancedUploadDialog for non-leaf folders
+  - Shows EnhancedUploadDialog for regular department folders at any level
-  - Shows NCARMetadataModal for leaf folders (existing behavior)
+  - Shows NCARMetadataModal for Document Type folders (existing behavior)

 ### Database
 - Document types are stored in the `document_types` table